rija/docker-nginx-fpm-caches-wordpress/README.md

 Using data volume container for Wordpress and Mysql makes some operational task incredibly easy (backups, data migrations, cloning, developing with production data,...)

+### Future plan

+I'm in the process of refactoring this project completely to use baseimage-docker as base image.
+That also means that I will drop Supervisor in favor of RunIt.